 Amendments to IAS 1, Classification of Liabilities as Current or Non-current (effective January 1, 2024) provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.
-This amendment is not expected to have any impact on the Company's consolidated financial statements.
+This amendment did not have any impact on the Company's consolidated financial statements.